Building Construction Management: Associate in Applied Science (AAS) (4510)

 What is HACC’s program like?

 Upon completion of your two years in this program, you will acquire the general knowledge of the overall construction process.
+The curriculum is supported with general education course in the communications, humanities, sciences and mathematics.
 Upon graduating from the program, you should be able to:

 - effective communication, both orally and in writing